Halbann/LazyOrbit/README.md

 # LazyOrbit v0.3.0

-Lazy Orbit is a simple KSP2 mod for settings a vessel's orbit altitude.
-Open the GUI with ALT+H, select a body and an altitude, and press Set Orbit.
+Lazy Orbit is a simple mod for settings a vessel's orbit, landing, and rendezvous.
+Open the GUI with ALT+H (or click the button in the APP.BAR), select a body and an altitude, and press Set Orbit.
 Great for testing and modding, don't use it for anything nefarious!

 # Installation